How to make soil more acidic – 11 easy ways to amend your soil to keep acid-loving plants happy

 (Image credit: Getty Images / Jacky Parker Photography)

-How do you know if you need to make your soil more acidic?
+How to understand if you need to make your soil more acidic

 Analyzing soil types is much easier than it sounds.
 Finding out how to test the pH of soil enables you to determine whether it's acid or alkaline, and can be done with a simple soil test kit, such as this one available from Amazon.
 Soil pH varies from around 3.5 (very acidic) to 8.5 (alkaline).
 A reading of 7.0 is neutral.
 A reading of less than 7.0 is considered acidic.